How Stress Could be Causing Your Acne Breakouts

 Non-essential systems of the body in times of stress

-Trying to conceive a child isn’t important when there’s a possibility we might die, digesting that meal you just had also isn’t important, and actually, its not a good time to go to sleep either.
+Trying to conceive a child isn’t important when there’s a possibility we might die, digesting that meal you just had also isn’t important, and actually, it’s not a good time to go to sleep either.

 This is why when we are chronically stressed, it can start to take a toll on our bodies and affect normal functioning.
 If the body doesn’t feel safe, it isn’t going to prioritise the creation of sex hormones, digesting food, or anything else our body works on when we’re relaxed.
-Hopefully this helps to show how stress can cause acne.
+Hopefully, this helps to show how chronic stress can cause acne.

 The Direct Effect of Stress on the Skin.